Cascaded Flow Matching for Heterogeneous Tabular Data with Mixed-Type Features

 \subsubsection{TabCascade Implementation}

 Since we make use of two separate models instead of a single model, we use the same MLP architecture as for the baselines for both, but scale various layers and components down to achieve \mbox{approx.\ 3 million} total parameters on the \texttt{adult} dataset.
 These are divided into approx.\ 2 million parameters for the low-resolution model $p^\vtheta_{\text{low}}$ and approx.\ 1 million parameters for the high-resolution model $p^\vtheta_{\text{high}}$.
 We add the conditioning information about $\rvx_{\text{low}}$ as an additive embedding to the bottleneck layer.
-Instead of parameterizing $\rvu_t^\vtheta(\rvx_t | \rvx_{\text{low}})$ directly with a neural network $f^\vtheta(\rvx_t, \rvx_{\text{low}}, t)$, we use the known form of the vector field to parameterize

 We train $p^\vtheta_{\text{low}}$ and $p^\vtheta_{\text{high}}$ simultaneously using teacher forcing.
 That is, we train $p^\vtheta_{\text{high}}$ using the real data instances, instead of the ones generated by $p^\vtheta_{\text{low}}$.
 This enables an end-to-end training of two separate models with a reduced time penalty.
 The training and generation processes are described in detail in Algorithm~\ref{alg:training} and Algorithm~\ref{alg:generation} below.
 Compared to the sampling process of CDTD, we cache the normalized embeddings used in $p^\vtheta_{\text{low}}$ at the start of generation to improve sampling efficiency.

+The encoders are trained on the pre-processed numerical features.
 For the DT encoder we set a max depth of 8 which on the \texttt{adult} dataset translates to an average of 65.5 distinct groups for each feature that are captured by $\rvz$.
 For the GMM encoder, we set the maximum number of components to 30 to keep the training time below 1 minute on the \texttt{adult} dataset.
 Empirical evidence shows that this does not tend to limit the estimated number of components, which typically lies below 30, e.g., 12.5 on average on the \texttt{adult} dataset.